Patients Speak, AI Listens: LLM-based Analysis of Online Reviews Uncovers Key Drivers for Urgent Care Satisfaction: Conclusions

 \section{Conclusions}

-We employ ABSA to investigate five key components of patient experience in healthcare systems and their relationships with customer ratings in Google Map Reviews for urgent care services in the DMV and Florida regions.
-We show the interpersonal factors as the primary predictor of patient satisfaction, with operational efficiency also playing a significant role.
+We employ ABSA to investigate five key components of patient experience in healthcare systems and their relationships with customer ratings on Google Map reviews for urgent care services in the DMV and Florida regions.
+Our results show that interpersonal factors are the primary predictor of patient satisfaction, with operational efficiency also playing a significant role.
 Our findings can guide healthcare providers in enhancing patient satisfaction through improved interpersonal interactions and operational processes.